Scottish Industrial Railway Centre: History

-During 2005 council funding was withdrawn from the Heritage Centre causing it to close, but the railway was still able to start running steam-hauled rides at the Dunaskin site, using a borrowed locomotive.
+During 2005 council funding was withdrawn from the Dunaskin Heritage Centre causing it to close, but the railway was still able to start running steam-hauled rides at the Dunaskin site, using a borrowed locomotive.

 A lack of locomotive availability curtailed operations during 2006 and 2007 but, following the completion of the boiler swap and overhaul of Andrew Barclay 0-4-0ST N.C.B.
 No. 10, a series of successful steam days have been held since 2008.
 In 2023 the group were told that the buildings they use are to be sold.

+This centre has now been reformed as the Doon Valley Railway (DVR) and ARPG are the management of this railway.

 Steam locomotives

 The museum has a collection of Andrew Barclay Sons & Co. steam locomotives.